Low End PC Performance Guide: Call of Duty Modern Warfare 3

 The following settings were used at 1280×1024 and 1024×768 resolutions.

 |Soften Smoke Edges||No||Yes||Yes||No|

 |Specular Map Resolution||Low||Extra||Extra||Extra|

 There’s no doubt that our system is still capable of playing the game at low setting.
 At high settings, looking at the line graph, almost half of the frames dropped below 30 especially with 4x AA.
 Though this is still playable for the most part, you will feel the difference when you played at low setting.
-Our custom setting gave us very playable experience with minimum frame never dropped at 30.
+Our custom setting gave us a very playable experience with the minimum frame never dropping below 30.